In this article, I’m sharing everything you need to know about the 2024 IRMAA Brackets.

 - It provides a tax deduction for taxpayers who itemize

-To the extent the appreciated securities qualify for an itemized tax deduction, this would help reduce your overall taxable income, but not your MAGI as the line for charitable deductions falls below the AGI line on form 1040.
+On the other hand, if an appreciated asset qualifies for an itemized tax deduction (point #2 above), your overall taxable income would be reduced but not your MAGI.
+Similar to cash contributions, the line for charitable deductions falls below the AGI line on Form 1040.

-Note: there are limits in terms of the percentage of your AGI that apply here as well.
+Note: there are limits in terms of the percentage of your AGI that also apply here.
 Any excess amount will be carried over to a subsequent year for deduction purposes.

 Qualified Charitable Distributions (QCDs)

-If you are age 70 ½ or older, you can donate up to $100,000 per year from your Traditional IRA to a qualified non-profit organization.
-This is known as a Qualified Charitable Contribution (QCD).
+If you are 70 ½ or older, you can donate up to $100,000 per year from your Traditional IRA to a qualified non-profit organization.
+This is known as a Qualified Charitable Contribution or QCD.

-QCDs can be used as all or part of your RMD, depending on the amount.
-This would directly reduce your IRMAA calculator based on that tax year.
+Depending on the amount, QCDs can be used as all or part of your RMD.
+This would directly reduce your IRMAA calculation for that tax year.

-There are no taxes on QCDs. (i.e., If you use QCDs for some or all of your RMD in a given year, that money will not be taxed.)
+There are no taxes on QCDs.
+For example, if you use QCDs for some or all of your RMD in a given year, that money will not be taxed.

 RMDs and the corresponding taxes they trigger are a big reason why Medicare recipients are pushed into a higher IRMAA bracket.

-QCDs done before age 72 or QCDs in excess of RMD amounts can serve to reduce the amount of future RMDs helping reduce your MAGI in future years.
+QCDs processed before age 73 — or QCDs above RMD amounts — can help reduce future Required Minimum Distributions.
+This can, in turn, help reduce your MAGI (and reduce IRMAA!) in future years.

 Donor-Advised Fund (DAF)

-A donor-advised fund (DAF) is a type of investment account used for charitable giving purposes only.
+A donor-advised fund (DAF) is an investment account used for charitable giving purposes only.
 Many major financial institutions offer DAF giving accounts (e.g., Fidelity Charitable, Schwab Charitable).

 You can make lump-sum contributions to a DAF account in the current year, receive a tax deduction for the amount contributed, and then distribute amounts to various charities over time.